Hair

 Caring for 2a waves can be challenging due to their tendency to lose shape and frizz.
 Follow our tips to help you care for them:

-- Brush your hair regularly: Apply a leave-in conditioner like the CLOUD NINE Magical Remedy before brushing to protect your 2a hair.
-Start at ends and work gently upwards to prevent breakage.
-Go for wide-tooth combs or something like our Luxury Dressing Brush for gentle detangling.
+• Brush your hair when wet: Apply a leave-in conditioner like the CLOUD NINE Magical Remedy before brushing to protect your 2a hair.
+When detangling, start at ends and work gently upwards to prevent breakage.
+Go for wide-tooth combs or our Wet Hairbrush for gentle detangling.

 How to style type 2a curls